 The primary causes of ageing are inflammation and oxidative stress, both of which cause free radicals to build up in our bodies over time.
 Free radicals are unstable molecules that circulate throughout the body and bind with healthy tissue.
 The binding of free radicals to healthy cells damages the cell and causes inflammation and ageing.

 Antioxidants are the best ways to combat free radicals.
 Antioxidants bind to the unstable free radicals preventing them from binding to healthy tissue.
 Fruits and vegetables are loaded with antioxidants, the main ones including vitamin C, vitamin A, lycopene and beta-carotene, vitamin E and selenium.
-Consuming an antioxidant rich diet is preferable to taking supplements as natural sources are better absorbed and utilized than synthetic ones.
+Consuming an antioxidant rich diet is preferable to taking supplements as natural sources are better absorbed and utilised than synthetic ones.
 In addition to reducing oxidative stress, eating foods that have anti-inflammatory properties can help reduce the likelihood of age-related diseases such as arthritis, Alzheimer’s disease and diabetes.
 Omega 3 fatty acids reduce inflammation throughout the body and are found in fatty fish, walnuts, flax seed, soy and nuts and seeds.

 Vegetarian diets are known to slow down the ageing process.
 Vegetarians tend to consume less saturated fat and cholesterol, and eat more fibre, antioxidant-rich fruits and vegetables, and omega-3 fats, while consuming fewer calories than other eating patterns.
 Vegetarians also tend to weigh less than meat-eaters and have lower cancer rates and a lower risk of death from certain heart diseases.
 While you don’t need to switch to a vegetarian diet exclusively, it is recommended that vegetables should make up half of your plate